BilkentCompGen/valor/README.md

 2. After getting the inferred clones, it is advised to filter out the clones with lower than average coverage.
 Use coverageBed.
 However if you wish to skip this part you can comment it out.

-3. After the execution and getting the inversions, check for overlaps with known gaps and duplications and remove the ones overlapping too much.
-Use bedtools intersect -f 0.40
+3. After the execution and getting the inversions, check for overlaps with known gaps and remove the ones overlapping too much.
+Use bedtools intersect -r -f 0.01